Does HR report to the CEO in your company?

 Every company wants to feel like their VP of Sales can sell ice to Eskimos, or they have the smartest VP of Engineering.
 I believe it helps when the entire company is not only confident they have a strong HR person, but they know that the CEO KNOWS they have a strong HR person.
 The company knows that no one is off-limits when it comes to coaching if the Head of HR can handle themselves at this level.

 I would estimate that for 90% of the larger companies that have been awarded “Best places to work”, HR reports directly to the CEO.

-When you think about what it costs to recruit someone via an outside recruiter, (25% – 30% of first year salary) and turnover, a good HR person will have a network and can save you recruiting and retention costs.
+When you think about what it costs to recruit someone via an outside recruiter, (25% – 30% of the first-year salary) and turnover, a good HR person will have a network and can save you recruiting and retention costs.
 (Just like your VP of Eng saves you money on technology, HR can save money on employee costs.)